-Hospitals, as health information custodians under PHIPA, are generally only permitted to collect personal health information directly from the individual to whom the personal health information relates.
+Health information custodians under PHIPA are generally only permitted to collect personal health information directly from the individual to whom the personal health information relates.
 Section 36 of PHIPA provides a number of exceptions to this general rule.

-In addition to the exceptions available to all health information custodians, as institutions under FIPPA, hospitals may collect personal health information indirectly for certain additional purposes.
-Specifically, subsection 36(1)(c) of PHIPA permits the indirect collection of personal health information for a purpose related to investigating a breach of an agreement or a contravention or alleged contravention of the laws of Ontario or Canada, the conduct of a proceeding or possible proceeding or the statutory function of the hospital.
+In addition to the exceptions available to all health information custodians, a health information custodian that is also an institution under FIPPA or MFIPPA, may collect personal health information indirectly for certain additional purposes.
+Specifically, subsection 36(1)(c) of PHIPA permits the indirect collection of personal health information for a purpose related to investigating a breach of an agreement or a contravention or alleged contravention of the laws of Ontario or Canada, the conduct of a proceeding or possible proceeding or the statutory function of the health information custodian.